 A virus particle can remain infective as soon its structure remains intact.
 This depends on environmental factors and time.
-The laboratory of virology at NIAID, NIH published a preprint on March 9, 2020, suggesting that the virus remain infective in aerosols <5 μm for up to 3 h (the time used for the assay) and in different surfaces more than three days (the measured up to 3 days)[10].
+The laboratory of virology at NIAID, NIH published a preprint on March 9, 2020, suggesting that the virus remain infective in aerosols <5 μm for up to 3 h (the time used for the assay) and in different surfaces more than three days (they measured up to 3 days)[10].
 The preprint was later published [11].
 One important conclusion of that letter is that the virus can remain active in aerosols!
-The criticism that some people rice here is that perhaps the real environment and conditions in an ICU are different and this is not comparable.
+The criticism that some people rise here is that perhaps the real environment and conditions in an ICU are different and this is not comparable.
 It does not matter.
 The important issue here is that the virus can remain, under certain circumstances, infective in aerosols.
-Given these results, WHO, from my point of view late, emitted a document warning physician regarding the possibility of aerosols under certain circumstances in which they may be generated in ICUs.
-Again, as it was with the declaration of a pandemic, the WHO emitted too late this statement.
-Many physicians and health personal are infected in Italy, Spain and the rest of the world, and many will die.
+Given these results, the WHO released a document warning physicians regarding the possibility of aerosols under certain circumstances in which they may be generated in ICUs.
+Again, as it was with the declaration of a pandemic, from my point of view, the WHO issued this statement too late.
+Many physicians and health personnel are infected in Italy, Spain and the rest of the world, and many may die.
 Now they are cautious again, stating that there is not enough evidence for airborne transmission.
 Does it matter?
 We know now from the Wuhan preprint that the virus can be in any droplet size in ICU rooms and toilets, and we know that it will remain active in droplets based in the NIH paper.
 So, what is missing here?
 The WHO wants direct evidence that the viruses isolated from a hospital room can be infectious.
 This will be just a matter of time.
-Meanwhile, many people in charge of health care units are being infected because the warning to use of protective equipment was emitted too late.
-Even so, WHO still is sustaining that the virus will be aerosolized only under procedures prompted to produce aerosols and denying the possibility that the virus can exist on particles below 5 μm.
-Under which grounds?
-They go even further, sustaining that the general public should no use masks because the virus is not airborne.
+Meanwhile, many people in charge of health care units are being infected because the warning to use protective equipment was released too late.
+Even so, the WHO still sustains that the virus will be aerosolized only under procedures capable of producing aerosols and denying the possibility that the virus can exist in particles below 5 μm.
+On which grounds?
+They go even further, sustaining that the general public should not use masks because the virus is not airborne.
 What are we missing here?
-Well, the WHO is not considering the fact that we need the concurrence of two important variables for a virus to be infective: the concentration of viable virus and the time of exposure.
+Perhaps the WHO is not considering the fact that we need the concurrence of two important variables for a virus to be infective: the concentration of viable virus and the time of exposure.
 If we have a low viral concentration in the air due to a low proportion of particles below 5 µm, below a certain threshold, it is true, the probability of infection will be very low.
-However, what happens if the room starts to be crowded with infected patients and the virus concentration increase?
+However, what happens if the room gets too crowded with infected patients and the virus concentration increases?
 And if the room does not have negative pressure?
 Or the caudal of extraction is not good enough?
-Well, with the time we will have an accumulation of aerosolized viruses that at a certain point will have a high probability to infect.
-It will be a time bomb!
+And the protective medical equipment is deficient?
+Well, eventually we will have an accumulation of aerosolized viruses that at a certain point will have a high probability to infect.